 A few things to keep in mind:

-- Arrows are basically the kings of garage sale poster design.
-Draw them on our printable creations, or check out Arrows in the Overlays tab if you’re designing your own.
+Arrows are basically the kings of garage sale poster design.
+Draw them on our printable creations, or check out Arrows in the Graphics tab if you’re designing your own.

 Craigslist is the ultimate cyber place for garage-sale seekers.
 Create your posting in the “for sale > garage sale” category for your town/neighborhood, and make sure to add photos.
 The first photo you upload will display as a thumbnail next to your posting in a list, so amp it up with a few simple edits.